sweetelly/se_project_spots/README.md

 **Images**

-The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.
+I optimized my images using (https://tinypng.com/), so my project loads faster.

 **Plan on Improving the project**